Tuition and Expenses - Autumn in London

 Federal financial aid is available for those who qualify.
 Students interested in receiving federal financial aid for study abroad programs should contact the Office of Admissions and Student Financial Planning at 727-562-7802.

 Students from other law schools may also be eligible for financial aid assistance from their home schools.
 We will provide students with a summary of estimated expenses for the trip and students should plan to budget for such expenses.

-OCU and Tulsa Law students should apply for financial aid through their respective Financial Aid Offices.
+Tulsa Law students should apply for financial aid through their Financial Aid Office.

-All non-Stetson, non-OCU, and non-Tulsa students participating in financial aid must have their school's financial aid office send Stetson University College of Law (the administrator of the program) a Consortium Agreement.
+All non-Stetson and non-Tulsa students participating in financial aid must have their school's financial aid office send Stetson University College of Law (the administrator of the program) a Consortium Agreement.